aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 very intuitive, logical, and easy to understand.

 ## Spatial/Translation Invariance
-Spatial or Translation Invariance means that if an object occurs in any image it will be detected irrespective of its position in the image.
+Spatial or Translation Invariance means that if an object occurs in any image it will be detected irrespective of its position.

 A cat is still a cat regardless of whether it appears in the top half or the bottom half of the image.